Updated on April 13th, 2021

 - Intense drug cravings6

-These withdrawal symptoms can make it very difficult to stop using meth.
+The side effects of coming off meth can make it very difficult to stop using meth.
 Although a medical detox program is not usually necessary to quit, a period of medical observation is highly recommended and can be extremely helpful.

 Medical assistance for crystal meth withdrawal can provide effective treatment and support to reduce the physical discomfort of withdrawal and address any psychological responses to methamphetamine detox, such as depression, cravings, and anxiety.